Sonic2kDBS/long_term_memory/README.md

 8. Memories will be saved in `extensions/long_term_memory/user_data/model_memories/`.
 Back them up if you plan to mess with the code.
 If you want to fully reset your models's memories, simply delete the files inside that directory.
 Please don't.

-9. To make a backup use [7-Zip](https://www.7-zip.org/) for example and zip the `model_memories` folder (e.g. `model_memories.2024-07-07.bak.7z`).
+9. To make a backup use [7-Zip](https://www.7-zip.org/) for example and zip the `model_memories` folder.
 It should contan the SQLite DB and the zarr directory for each character.
-Add a backup date to the archive name.
+Add a backup date to the archive name (e.g. `model_memories.2024-07-07.bak.7z`).
 It will help you to find the latest or any previous backup if necessary.

 ## Migration of old memories from the forked repository to the S2k version.
 The S2k version will not touch existing memories from the old repository.